 - Bring to a simmer, stirring occasionally, and cook for about 20 minutes over low-medium heat.
 Taste and add more spices or sugar, then remove from the heat and serve right away.

-Although this wine is best served fresh, you can store it in the refrigerator overnight.
-Strain the mixture first, then transfer to an airtight jar.
+- Although this wine is best served fresh, you can store it in the refrigerator overnight.
+Strain the mixture first, then transfer to an airtight jar or jug.
 Reheat on the stove before serving.